xiexinhai/backup_GitHub/compensation_macros/check_ADC/README.md

 /bin/sleep 1
 done
 ```
 It will run the python macro **save_ADC.py** in a time interval as 1 second, which is the saving frequency for ADC readout.
+(Time interval can be changed.)

 The python macro **save_ADC.py** will obtain ADC readout and save the values as a list into the .csv file **log_ADC.csv**.
 ```